Es2021 introduced Logical Operators and Assignment Expressions as part of the latest features.

 logical AND operator assignment expression (&&=)

-if one the value or operand expression returns a truthy result, Then this operator assigns a second variable value to the first variable
+if one of the value or operand expressions returns a truthy result, Then this operator assigns a second variable value to the first variable

 Here is an example